How to Prepare for the OAR Math Test?

-- Section 6 – Performance Based Measures Battery (PBM)
+- Section 6 – Performance-Based Measures Battery (PBM)

 - Section 7 – Biographical Inventory with Response Validation (BI-RV)

 But, if you are seeking admittance to non-aviation officer programs, you have the option of taking only the OAR portion of the test.

 The OAR is a Computer Adaptive Test (CAT).
 It means that if the correct answer is chosen, the next question will be harder.
 If the answer given is incorrect, the next question will be easier.
 This also means that once an answer is selected on the CAT it cannot be changed.

-The Mathematics section of OAR contains 20 to 30 multiple-choice questions assess content in the following areas:
+The Mathematics section of OAR contains 20 to 30 multiple-choice questions that assess content in the following areas:

 The OAR test does not allow you to use a calculator, but a few formulas are provided for some questions.

 The Absolute Best Book to Ace the OAR Math Test

 Most major test preparation companies have some offerings for the OAR, and the short-listing of the best book ends up being a puzzling phenomenon.
-There are also many online OAR courses.

-If you just started preparing for the OAR course or test and you need a perfect OAR prep book, then OAR Math Prep 2020-2021: The Most Comprehensive Review and Ultimate Guide to the OAR Math Test is a perfect and comprehensive prep book for you to master all OAR topics being tested right from scratch.
+If you just started preparing for the OAR course or test and you need a perfect OAR prep book, then OAR Math for Beginners: The Ultimate Step by Step Guide to Preparing for the OAR Math Test is a perfect and comprehensive prep book for you to master all OAR topics being tested right from scratch.

 You can also use this great prep book: